 The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activity of the Authority and is presented on the accrual basis of accounting, consistent with the manner in which the Authority maintains its accounting records.
 The information in this schedule is presented in accordance with the requirements of OMB Circular A-133.
 All expenses, capital outlays and loan proceeds are reported as expenditures.

-The Authority recognizes contributions from the federal government when qualifying expenditures are incurred and expenditures are recognized on the accrual basis of accounting.
+The Authority recognizes contributions from the federal government when qualifying expenditures are incurred.